-Getting around in Madrid is easy and efficient, largely thanks to the city's excellent metro.
-Add Spain's famous high-speed train network to the mix, and expats can easily explore the wider region and the country as a whole.
+Getting around in Madrid is easy and efficient, largely thanks to the city’s excellent metro system.
+Add Spain’s famous high-speed train network to the mix, and you can easily travel to the wider region and the country as a whole.

 Public transport in Madrid